 On this day in 1776, our forefathers formed a new nation by adopting the Declaration of Independence.

 This day is to perpetuate the memory of those who perished in the attack on America that occurred on this date in 2001.

-POW/MIA Recognition Day honors the commitments and the sacrifices made by our nation’s prisoners of war and those that are still missing in action.
-National POW/MIA Recognition Day, traditionally the third Friday in September, is one of the six days specified by law on which the black POW/MIA Flag shall be flown over federal facilities and cemeteries, post offices and military installations.
+POW/MIA honors the commitments and sacrifices made by our nation’s prisoners of war and those who are still missing in action.
+Traditionally on this day it is one of 6 days specified by law which the Black POW/MIA flag shall be flown over federal facilities and cemeteries.

-This day is in remembrance of the same date in 1941 that Japanese bombers staged a surprise attack on the U.S. Military and Naval forces in Hawaii.
-(1965 – same date is also a special day).
+This is in remembrance of the same date in 1941 that Japanese bombers stages a surprise attack on the U.S. military and naval forces in Hawaii.

 National Vietnam War Veterans Day honors a generation of men and women who served and sacrificed during the longest conflict in U.S. history.
 This date marks the anniversary of when combat forces departed South Vietnam in 1973, even though some troops remained until their final departure in 1975.